Hammerheart

 Hammerheart is the fifth studio album by Swedish extreme metal band Bathory.
 It continued the previous album Blood Fire Death's transition away from black metal to what became recognized as Viking metal, and is considered a cornerstone work of the genre.
 A music video was made for "One Rode to Asa Bay."

 Background and composition

-Quorthon dedicated the song One Rode to Asa Bay, about the Christianization of Scandinavia, to C. Dean Andersson, who had earlier sent some of his books to Quorthon.
-The village's name in the song, Asa Bay, comes from pseudonym Asa Drake which Andersson used in some of his books.
+Quorthon dedicated the song "One Rode to Asa Bay", about the Christianization of Scandinavia, to C. Dean Andersson, who had earlier sent some of his books to Quorthon.
+The village's name in the song, Asa Bay, comes from the pseudonym Asa Drake which Andersson used in some of his books.

 Track listing

 The 2003 remastered edition combines tracks 5 and 6.

 Reception

 AllMusic called the album an "unqualified triumph for the pioneering Swedish act."